githubschool/parker-onboard/_posts/0000-01-04-beardofedu.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to beardofedu's slide!"
 ---

 i'm made of arrows, but i have no direction